destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/lumi.md.txt

 )](https://github.com/destination-earth-digital-twins/Deode-Prototype/actions/workflows/tests.yaml)
 [![codecov](https://codecov.io/github/destination-earth-digital-twins/Deode-Prototype/branch/develop/graph/badge.svg?token=4PRUK8DMZF)](https://codecov.io/github/destination-earth-digital-twins/Deode-Prototype)

-## About
-The [DEODE Scripting System](https://github.com/destination-earth-digital-twins/Deode-Prototype/) provides a `deode` python package that runs the [Destination Earth on Demand Extremes system](https://github.com/destination-earth-digital-twins).

-See the [project's documentation page](https://destination-earth-digital-twins.github.io/deode-prototype-docs) for more information.

 ## LUMI
 ### Getting on LUMI
 To run the project on LUMI, you need to have a LUMI account and add your SSH key to it.
 Please check the [online instructions on how to do that](https://docs.lumi-supercomputer.eu/firststeps/SSH-keys/).
 Once you have your SSH key added, you can login to LUMI by running `ssh -i <your-private-key> <username>@@lumi.csc.fi`.
 Once logged in, create a SSH key and add that to your GitHub account so you can clone the repo.
 Then, please follow the download, install and usage instructions provided in the [README](https://github.com/destination-earth-digital-twins/Deode-Prototype/blob/develop/README.md) file.